 The Buffalo Bill’s Wild West Show is very exciting and set in the heart of the Old West it is the biggest Disney dinner show in Europe, great for families!
 We paid extra for front row seats, to make sure no one was in the way of our son seeing the show.
 They said under 3 doesn’t need to purchase a seat, which was great.
-In fine print, however, they said that they will give him a chair for free if one is available, otherwise he is on my lap.
-Since there was only enough buyers for one row of special seating, they decided not to open up the second row just for my son to have his own chair.
+In the fine print, however, they said that they will give him a chair for free if one is available, otherwise, he is on my lap.
+Since there were only enough buyers for one row of special seating, they decided not to open up the second row just for my son to have his own chair.
 We were nice and tight at the table…for 2 hours.
 He was served dinner first, all finger foods, and they brought out plenty of tortilla chips to keep him happy, but the older couple next to us didn’t appreciate all the fidgeting and complaining he was doing.
-Next time, I’m paying for a seat, I don’t care the child’s age.
+Next time, I’m paying for a seat.

 “Notably Medieval Times in Toronto, Canada has a beautiful dinner with arena show of “Knights of the Realm” performing skills competitions on horse back.”

 Café Mickey was a cute little continental buffet breakfast in Disney Village.
-We arrived at opening so we didn’t have to wait long for our table.
+We arrived at the opening so we didn’t have to wait long for our table.
 Shortly after everyone sat down, the characters were escorted out, one by one, with a few minute intervals between them.
 This allowed each character time at each table, before being whisked away to another family.
-Our 2.5 year old was not interested in the characters at all, and refused to get anywhere near them unless in my arms, and even then.
+Our 2.5-year-old was not interested in the characters at all and refused to get anywhere near them unless in my arms, and even then.
 Be sure the kids can tolerate characters before trying your hand at a character dinner.

 In case you haven’t realized yet, I have been working closely with my very own Certified Disney Vacation Planner, Britani Stratton, to compile all of this great information for you.
-She has also graciously provided a handful of these images, as I am clearly too involved in my food to remember to take any decent photos in the restaurant (sorry, not sorry)
+She has also graciously provided a handful of these images, as I am clearly too involved in my food to remember to take any decent photos in the restaurant.